microsoft/fabricrealtimelab/modules/module06b.md

 1. Two tables in the lakehouse are created: *stocks_minute_agg* and *stocks_hour_agg* if they do not already exist.
 2. An 'anomaly' dataframe is created to illustrate data cleansing.
 3. A merge function writes the data to the tables.
+Merging is convenient when we may want to insert or update existing rows.
 4. The latest data written to the tables is queried.
 Notice that we are not using a watermark to keep track of what has been imported (as was done in Module 5).
 Because we're aggregating to the minute or hour, we'll process all data from the most recent hour/minute.
 5. **Important!** There are *three* placeholders for data wrangler code you will be creating.
 Example data wrangler code is commented-out for reference/troubleshooting, if you do not want to complete the data wrangling steps, or are stuck and would like some help.

 ## 3. Build cleansing routine

-Run all of the cells individually until the first cell with the content "# add data wrangler here", running the cell immediately above that loads *df_stocks* from the table.
+In the *Lakehouse 2 - Build Aggregation Tables* notebook, run all of the cells individually until the first cell with the content "# add data wrangler here", running the cell immediately above that loads *df_stocks* from the table.
 Click in the "# add data wrangler here" cell to make it the active cell.
 From the top window, select the *Data* tab, and click *Transform DataFrame in Data Wrangler*:

 ![Start Data Wrangler](../images/module06/datawrangler-load.png)

 A list of all dataframes (both pandas and Spark) will be listed.
 Data wrangler can work with both types of dataframes.
 For this first exercise, select *anomaly_df* to load the dataframe in data wrangler.
-We'll use the *anomaly_df* because it will provide visual feedback on the steps below.
+We'll use the *anomaly_df* because it was intentionally created with a few invalid rows that can be tested.
 Once loaded, the screen should look like:

 ![Anomaly dataframe in data wrangler](../images/module06/datawrangler-main.png)